 Upon completion of Step #1, including testing, your application will be submitted to the selection committee.
 The committee will meet once a month to pick applicants to move onto Step #2.
 You will be contacted by mail or email within 60 days after completing Step #1 if you have been selected to move onto Step #2.
 Due to the economy and other conditions, the need for apprentices fluctuates throughout the year therefore, the class sizes will fluctuate depending on the amount of mariners needed.
 At any time the school reserves the right to not hold a selection committee.
 Any money spent as part of the application process is non-refundable and the sole responsibility of the applicant.

 All SIU Halls are located within the United States or a territory of the U.S. You MUST take the reading and math test in the United States at a SIU Hall in order to complete Step #1.

 You will be notified by mail or email whether you are selected to continue on to Step #2 of the application process.
-If you are selected to continue to Step #2, you will be sent a set of Rules and Regulations for the UA Program.
 At this time you must provide copies of the following documents within 90 days or your application will be VOID.
 If you are unable to obtain the following documentation within the allotted time frame it is the applicant’s responsibility to advise the Admissions Office of any issues.

 2. Merchant Mariners Credential (MMC) from the USCG.
 Your MMC must state OS, WI, SD(FH), make sure it states food handler (FH).
 You must apply for your TWIC before you can apply for a MMC.
 Contact your local USCG Regional Exam Center for information and an application for a MMC, or go online to www.uscg.mil/nmc/ for further information.